Acetaminophen Toxicity

 Key laboratory findings during the first 3 phases of acetaminophen hepatotoxicity are as follows:

 The Rumack-Matthew nomogram (the acetaminophen toxicity nomogram or acetaminophen nomogram), is used to interpret serum acetaminophen concentrations in relation to time since ingestion, in order to assess potential hepatotoxicity.
-It was retrospectively developed, based on observational date from pateints who overdosed on single, acute ingestions of acetaminophen and did not recieve antidote therapy.
+It was retrospectively developed, based on observational date from patients who overdosed on single, acute ingestions of acetaminophen and did not receive antidote therapy.
 See the image below.

-The nomogram predicts the risk of hepatotoxicity on a single acetaminophen concentraion, measured at one time.
-It is not a prognostic tool and, hence, does not predict fulminant hepatic failure or death.
+The nomogram predicts the risk of hepatotoxicity on a single acetaminophen concentration, measured at one time.
+It is not a prognostic tool and, hence, does not predict fulminant liver failure or death.

 The upper line of the nomogram is the “probable” line, also known as the Rumack-Matthew line.
 About 60% of patients with values above this line develop hepatotoxicity.
-The lower line on the nomogram is the “possible” line, which was subsequently added later per request of the U.S. FDA.
-The possible line, also known as the “treatment” line, incorporates a 25% margin of error in measurement variations or uncertainty regarding the time of ingestion.
+The lower line on the nomogram is the “possible” line, which was subsequently added later at the request of the US Food and Drug Administration (FDA).
+The "possible" line, also known as the “treatment” line, incorporates a 25% margin of error in measurement variations or uncertainty regarding the time of ingestion.

-A high anion gap (see the Anion Gap calculator) may be found in clinically ill patients who present soon after acetaminophen ingestion; the etiology is hypothesized to be an elevated serum lactate concentration.[28]
+A high anion gap (see the Anion Gap calculator) may be found in clinically ill patients who present soon after acetaminophen ingestion; the etiology is hypothesized to be an elevated serum lactate concentration.[33]
 In critically ill patients, an elevated serum lactate is a laboratory predictor of mortality.
-However, this laboratory result is not predictive of clinical course or outcome if patients are treated with proper medical care.
+However, this laboratory result is not predictive of clinical course or outcome if patients receive proper medical care.

 Serum concentrations of NAPQI-protein adducts have been measured as evidence of acetaminophen–induced hepatotoxicity.[34]
 The peak serum concentrations of NAPQI adducts correlate with peak AST and ALT concentrations, and they may be diagnostic of APAP-induced hepatotoxicity in late-presenting patients with acute liver failure of unknown etiology.